nickorlow/atlantis/README.md

 - Ring Confidential Transactions
 - Nakamodo consensus for multiple nodes (currently multi-node isn't a thing)
 - Don't use NBitcoin library for Stealth Addresses
+- Rewrite CavCash.BlockExplore to React.js/ts so it's cleaner

 ## Whitepaper
 A whitepaper is in the works.
 Will be posted here when it's closer to the final thing.
 Not too concerned with getting it out quick since this is just a pet project at the moment.